pulumi/docs/LEARN.md

 These definitions aren't perfect, but they should hopefully help clarify the differences.

-* An **example** is single Pulumi program (possibly expressed in multiple languages) with a concise README and a maybe a [Deploy with Pulumi button](https://www.pulumi.com/docs/intro/console/extensions/pulumi-button/).
+* An **example** is a single Pulumi program (possibly expressed in multiple languages) with a concise README and a maybe a [Deploy with Pulumi button](https://www.pulumi.com/docs/intro/console/extensions/pulumi-button/).
 Examples are meant to serve as references; they're like snapshots of a finished product.
 Most of the programs in the [examples repo](https://github.com/pulumi/examples) today fall into this category.

 * A **tutorial** is a guided walkthrough that often ends with a finished example.
 Like a blog post (and unlike an example), it's written in a familiar tone, generally in the second person ("you/your"), and it's aimed at having the reader learn by doing.
 Whereas an example might say, _Here's a finished thing you can look at and use_, a tutorial says, _Let's build a thing together_, from start to finish.

-* A **module** is more like a chapter in a book, its topics like sections within that chapter.
+* A **module** is more like a chapter in a book, its topics like are sections within that chapter.
 Stylistically, a topic may be written like a tutorial, but it may not always end with a concrete result; instead, a topic might just tell you how to do something, or walk you through how something works.
 By the end of a module, though, you should have a fairly thorough understanding of whatever it is the module set out to communicate at the start.

 It might help to think about the differences with some sample titles: